How to Get a Bill of Sale in Florida

 Once the seller and buyer complete the Florida bill of sale form, they need to submit the form to a local Tax Collector office within 30 days of the sale date.
 Submitting the completed car bill of sale to the Tax Collector or License Plate Agency will update the DMV records and will mark the vehicle as sold.

 After the used car bill of sale is processed, the seller’s information will be erased from the record, thus operating the vehicle will be illegal until the buyer applies for a title registration.
 A significant part of the form is the odometer disclosure statement.
-Failing to complete this section may result in severe penalties, such as high fines and jail sentence.
+Failing to complete this section may result in penalties.